BrandiMac/space-products/doc/visibility.rst

 ***********************
 VisibilitySegment
 ***********************

-The `VisibilitySegment object <https://ai-solutions.com/_help_Files/>`_ determines whether an observer can see a target based on your specified configuration for occulting bodies, celestial object shape models, and refraction.
+The `VisibilitySegment object <https://ai-solutions.com/_help_Files/visibilitysegment_millisecond.htm?zoom_highlightsub=visibility>`_ determines whether an observer can see a target based on the specified configuration for occulting bodies, celestial object shape models, and refraction.

 Setting the Observer and Target
 ==================================